top of page

 FORTIFIED & AROMATIZED WINE

-Even though it might not the best fit for this article, but
+Even though it might not be the best fit for this article, but

 adding Brandy or a neutral spirit to wine, and/or a mix of herbs, creates a Fortified and Aromatized Wine category.